 Constitution: The Committee is established by the Board of Directors and will be known as the Remuneration and Nomination Committee (the Committee).
 Duties: The Committee is responsible for: a.
 Overseeing the recruitment and selection process for the posts of 1Chief Executive and Executive Directors b.
-Preparing a description of the role and capabilities required for the Chief Executive and Executive Director posts to reflect the balance of skills, knowledge and experience required c.
+Preparing a description of the role and capabilities required for the Chief Executive and Executive Director posts to reflect the balance of skills, knowledge and experiencerequired c.
 Succession planning Executive appointments taking into account the challenges and opportunities facing the Trust and the skills and expertise required on the Board d.
 Reviewing the structure, size and composition of the Executive Director composition of the Board of Directors e.
-Reviewing Executive Directors' performance on an annual basis f.
-Determining the remuneration and terms of service of the Chief Executive and the Executive Management Team g.
-Determining the annual cost of living award for senior managers
+Reviewing Executive Directors' performance. f.
+Determining the remuneration and terms of service of the Chief Executive and the Executive ManagementTeam g.
+Determining the annual cost of living award for senior managers (excluding those paid under Agenda for Changearrangements) h.
+Succession planning for Executive Director appointments i.
+Overseeing agreement of appropriate contractual arrangements relating to the Chief Executive and Executive ManagementTeam j.
+Scrutinising any termination payments relating to the Chief Executive or the Executive Management Team, ensuring that they have been properly calculated and take account of any relevant guidance k.
+To be responsible for any disciplinary issue relating to the Chief Executive or member of the Executive Management Team which may result in their dismissal?
+The Committee will not be responsible for any disciplinary issue which is short of dismissal I. Such other duties as the Board of Directors maydelegate.
+Membership: The Committee membership will be appointed by the Board of Directors and will consist of: